A new position paper published by the European Society of Cardiology takes aim at vaping and e-cigarettes for their deleterious effects on the heart.

 While e-cigarettes have also been promoted for the purposes of smoking cessation for tobacco users, the authors noted that there are also no comprehensive data to suggest that e-cigarettes impact smoking cessation.
 Some observational studies suggested e-cigarettes are more effective than nicotine replacement therapies, other studies were inconclusive or showed no effect.

 To this end, the authors urged practitioners to use caution when recommending the use of e-cigarettes to patients and the general public.
 They noted that there is mounting evidence suggesting they are at least indirectly harmful to health (and the heart), and also that there remains a risk that e-smokers may replace tobacco consumption with e-cigarette consumption rather than quitting altogether.
+For those looking for e-cigarettes, try the Myle Ras Al Khaimah.

 “Currently, there is a lack of robust longitudinal data on the impact of e-cigarettes on smoking cessation, and more research is warranted,” they concluded.
 “Nonetheless, health professionals should inform their patients and the general public of the possible cardiovascular and other risks of e-cigarette smoking.
 Continued monitoring and legislation to limit use is important.”